What should I expect from an online class?

 That’s a good question and one that everyone should ask themselves before they enroll in an online class.
 First off, take our free one week online readiness course.
 It will give you an idea of what you can expect.
 Secondly, you need to know yourself because online learning requires self-discipline.
 In this environment, you’re in charge of your schooling.
 You have to be able to balance your time with everything you have going on in your life.
 This can be challenging for some.
 Lastly, you’ll need basic technology skills, access to a computer, and reliable internet access.

 Absolutely not!
 Online classes have the same rigor and expectation as face-to-face classes with the added expectation of you managing your time to ensure you’re ready to participate in discussions and complete assignments when they’re due.

 Are online courses cost the same as face-to-face classes?

 Yes.
 There are no additional fees associated with online courses, however, if you plan to do your classroom work from home, you’ll need to have high speed internet access.
 If you don’t already have it, it’s an expense you’ll need to include in your budget.

 If I take online courses, will I still have access to campus resources?

 Yes.
 You are welcome to come on campus and take advantage of resources here at our physical location as well as the all the virtual options available through our library, WebAdvisor and Sakai.

 Can I earn a degree online at WSCC?

 Yes!
-We have four online associate degree programs:
+We have three online associate degree programs and one certificate: